 Teachers have three loves: the love of learning, the love of learners, and the love of bringing the first two loves together---Scott Hayden

-The Shala honours the lineage and teachings rooted in Mysore, India and Vancouver, Canada.
+The yoga Shala honours the lineage and teachings rooted in Mysore, India and Vancouver, Canada.
 My pursuits to deepen my study and satisfy my curiosity for the practice is never ending.
 Both are supported by annual trips to India and by continually sharing knowledge with Fiona Stang (KPJAYI/SYC Authorized Level II).
-The teachings offered at the Shala are influenced by both tradition and by the evolution of the practice.
+The teachings offered here are influenced by both tradition and by the evolution of the practice.

 When we feel supported in our pursuit for health, healing and joy it can give rise to incredible things.
 I am dedicated to providing a safe space for each individual to have the opportunity to learn, exchange, and feel inspired from one another.
 All cultures and life experiences are welcomed here.